History of Carlos Correa in Timeline

 2013: All-Star Futures Game Selection

-In 2013, Carlos Correa was selected as the team's Player of the Month, became the youngest player selected to play in the 2013 Midwest League All-Star Game, and became the first player in the history of the All-Star Futures Game to be selected by popular vote to complete the World Team.
+In 2013, Carlos Correa was selected as the youngest player to play in the Midwest League All-Star Game and the first player in the history of the All-Star Futures Game to be selected by popular vote to complete the World Team.
+He entered the game as a defensive backup in the eighth inning.

-On January 14, 2014, the Houston Astros invited Carlos Correa to spring training as a non-roster player, signaling their continued investment in his development.
+On January 14, 2014, the Astros invited Carlos Correa to spring training as a non-roster player.

-On June 8, 2015, Carlos Correa was promoted to the major leagues by the Houston Astros and debuted in a game against the Chicago White Sox.
+On June 8, 2015, Carlos Correa was promoted to the major leagues by the Astros and debuted against the Chicago White Sox, recording an RBI single.

-On October 12, 2015, Carlos Correa became the youngest shortstop to hit a home run in playoff competition, solidifying his status as a rising star.
+On October 12, 2015, Carlos Correa became the youngest shortstop to hit a home run in playoff competition and the second youngest player to record a postseason multi-homer game.

 November 16, 2015: AL Rookie of the Year Award

-In 2015, Carlos Correa made his MLB debut with the Houston Astros and subsequently won the American League (AL) Rookie of the Year Award, marking a successful start to his major league career.
+In 2015, Carlos Correa debuted in MLB with the Houston Astros and won the American League (AL) Rookie of the Year Award.

 2015: Promotion to Fresno Grizzlies

-In 2015, after a strong performance with the Corpus Christi Hooks, Carlos Correa was promoted to the Fresno Grizzlies of the Class AAA Pacific Coast League, marking another step closer to the major leagues.
+In 2015, after a strong performance with the Corpus Christi Hooks, Carlos Correa was promoted to the Fresno Grizzlies of the Class AAA Pacific Coast League on May 11.

 2016: Girlfriend Miss Texas USA 2016

-After winning the 2017 World Series, Correa proposed to his girlfriend, Miss Texas USA 2016 Daniella Rodriguez.
+In 2017, after winning the World Series, Carlos Correa proposed to his girlfriend Daniella Rodriguez, who was Miss Texas USA 2016.

 2016: Most Games Since 2016